-I have a big problem with anxiety; I’m anxious a lot of days of the month.
-For me, it’s twofold; number one is keeping my steps as small and manageable as possible.
-The second thing and the thing that has made the most significant impact was figuring out what my priorities are.
-This means getting clear about what I care about as there’s a difference between things I care about and things I want to care about.
+By keeping my steps as small and manageable as possible, and figuring out what my priorities are.
+I try to get clear about what I care about, as there’s a difference between things I care about and things I want to care about.

 What is the thing you’re proud of the most?

-When I chose myself over money.
 I got offered a lucrative gig, but it was working for people I don’t like and doing something that I already knew how to do, so I didn’t feel I would grow from it.
 So, I turned it down without having a plan for how I was going to make money, but I didn’t care, and the fact that I didn’t care was huge for me.
-It felt so good.
+It felt so good, I felt proud.

-This gave me space to go after what I did want and what was meaningful for me.
-And that led me to write a show that I’ve always wanted to do, about a topic I care about and is personal to me.
+Choosing myself over money gave me space to go after what was meaningful for me.
+It led me to write a show that I’ve always wanted to write about a topic I care about and is personal to me.
 It also allowed me to get an internship at a place that I’m excited to work.
 I understand that not everybody has the privilege to turn down a job, but if you can, in any small way, choose yourself as much as you can.

 How does success look like for you?

 Doing things that I care about, whether that’s for work, for me or family or friends.